nomadevs/Kiss-HMVC/README.md

 - Still testing compatability with 5.6 - 7.1+.

 ## Documentation
 A work in progress.
-Simply extract the zip file you downloaded from this repository in to your root folder where your website is hosted and navigate to *https://YOUR_WEBSITE/user_guide/* to view the documentation in your browser.
+Simply extract the zip file you downloaded from this repository in to your root folder where your website is hosted and navigate to: *https://YOUR_WEBSITE/user_guide/*, to view the documentation in your browser.
 However, as stated previously, the documentation is extremely lacking at the moment.

 ## Installation
 Setup your *.htaccess* file by navigating to the root of the packaged files.
 Open the htaccess file and between the forward slashes ( */* ) put your folder or if you have no folder and you extracted to the root of your development server (e.g. *XAMPP*) just put a forward slash.